MatthieuCourbariaux/deep-learning-multipliers/README.md

 Note that this code only simulates the impact of low precision storage.
 It does not exploit it in any way.
-If you are looking for fast low precision kernels for GPU, you should rather try https://github.com/NervanaSystems/nervanagpu .
+If you are looking for fast low precision GPU kernels, NervanaSystems made some available https://github.com/NervanaSystems/nervanagpu .

 ## How to run it